ignasipuch/pelissimo/README.md

  **2.1. statistics.py**: Script to read all the energetic information of a simulation and calculating different scoring functions.

+ **2.2. kTr.py**: Script to test whether PELE introduces bias to the energies calculated in the simulations.

 ### 3. corrector:
 #### Directory containing the code involved in the correction of the energies of a simulation.